Thunderte/Arcturus-BOT/README.md

 If you have any questions, visit: https://discord.gg/YDmbap49bJ

-Credits: Thunder and Habbos Development by Kaio#1111
+Credits: Thunderte#1057 and Habbos Development by Kaio#1111